sifra dehezwanáyyeyh dešim`on bar qlofah

 3But those who pay heed to the words of this book, and flee into the wilderness, they shall be saved.

 If you have any comments or questions, please email: email@example.com

 The majority of verses are taken from the Book of Revelation in the New Testament.
 However, the vision of heaven in passage 2 is augmented by information from the visions of heaven in Ezekiel chapter 1, Isaiah 6 and Daniel 7.
 In Revelation, the writer has strangely got details of the chayyot/kheruvim (living creatures/cherubim) mixed up with the ofanim (wheel-angels) and the serafim (fire-angels); in the Book of Visions, the details have been corrected and separated out using the details from the books of the Prophets.

-The Ebionite visions in the Book of Revelation are threefold:
+The Ebionite visions in the Book of Revelation are three in number:

 Rev 7-14 – The siege and destruction of Jerusalem; advice urging the escape of Followers to the TransJordan

 Rev 17-19 – The punishment of Rome, and her eventual fall

 Rev 20-21 – The fulfilment of God’s Kingdom; the new Jerusalem, the glory of God shining on earth; the reward of the righteous who died in the tribulation.